Directional Confusions Reveal Divergent Inductive Biases Through Rate-Distortion Geometry in Human and Machine Vision: Secondary diagnostics

 \subsection{RD Signatures: Global vs.\ Local.}

 We summarize RD geometry from the inferred costs using two complementary notions of \emph{slope}: \begin{enumerate}[leftmargin=*] \item \textbf{Global RD slope and curvature (primary).} For each cost matrix ($\rho_{\mathrm{true}}$ and $\rho_{\hat{}}$) we compute an RD curve by sweeping an inverse-temperature parameter $\lambda$ over a fixed grid and recording $(R(\lambda), D(\lambda))$.
 We define the global slope signature $\beta$ (defined as the median finite-difference derivative along the frontier, $\beta = \mathrm{median}\{\Delta R/\Delta D\}$.
 We define curvature $\kappa$ as the variance of these finite-difference slopes, and efficiency (AUC) as the trapezoidal area under the RD curve.
+A small fraction of blocks ($n=25$ out of $1650$, occurring primarily in the Distortion-trained regime at near-chance distortion levels) yield positive $\beta$ values.
+These arise when the BA sweep produces a numerically non-monotone frontier segment — an expected failure mode at extreme distortion where the confusion matrix approaches a uniform channel and the fitted cost matrix $\hat{\rho}$ is poorly identified.
+These blocks are retained in all reported correlations.
+Their prevalence is negligible and results are unchanged when they are excluded.

 \item \textbf{Local operating-point slope (secondary).} We compute the empirical operating rate $R^\star = I(X;Y)$ from the sampled confusion \emph{counts} (using the empirical stimulus prior), then recover the local slope $s$ by root-finding for the value of $\lambda$ at which the optimal channel under cost $\rho$ attains mutual information $R^\star$. \end{enumerate}